Jackief3/ECE445/notebooks/jackie/README.md

 We added more components into the parts list.
 The components we added are op amps, voltage inverter, voltage regulator, and some resistors.
 Harry also put in orders for our sensors.

 ## 2025-03-04 - Weekly TA Meeting
 Today we met with Rui and gave him an update on the project.
 Rui reminded us that the Teamwork evaluation assignment was due March 5th and the Design Document due March 7th.
 He also reminded us that the breadboard demo was next week and that there was no weekly meeting that week.

-## 2025-03-04 - Started The Design Document
 I started on the design document and copied the proposal document over to the design document.

 ## 2025-03-05 - First PCB Design Complete
 Haokai finished designing the PCB.
 This is what it looked like: ![image](https://github.com/user-attachments/assets/b6cfe350-11b8-4c44-a7a9-fdf20da2ae82)